*Have a question that is not addressed here?

 A: At this time, Capacity Grants are only being accepted from a single organizational applicant for activities focused on that organization.

-Q: Can a Capacity Grant application request funding for activities located within two of the Capacity areas identified in the CFWM Framework?
+Q: Can a Capacity Grant application request funding for more than 1 capacity category listed in the CFWM Framework?

 Q: What specific activities can be funded with the Capacity Grant?